 He has recently dealt with cases involving brain injuries caused, in one case, by removal of a catheter into the jugular vein and, in another, by accepted mismanagement of a patient's anticoagulation medication.
 Other cases involved late diagnosis of spinal TB infection resulting in paraplegia where again liability is accepted.
 Another settled case involved a mismanaged gynaecological procedure that resulted in bowel infection and the loss of a kidney.

 Henry has a degree in biochemistry which he followed with CPE and LPC.
-He qualified as a solicitor in 1989 and was made a partner in 1998.
+He qualified as a solicitor in 1989.

 He is a member of the Medico-Legal Society and a Law Society clinical negligence panel member.